TrishaSrikanth-459/DeployStega/docs/reproducible_dataset.md

 External researchers should proceed as follows:

-1. Load `interaction_dataset.jsonl` and `dataset_index.json` as a collection of user traces.
+1. Load `interaction_dataset.jsonl` and treat each line as a single user trace.

-2. Compute behavioral and routing features using interaction logs only.
+2. Compute behavioral and routing features using interaction logs.

 3. Train or evaluate behavioral detectors to flag suspicious traces or events.

-4. Load `semantic_artifacts.jsonl` and join on `semantic_ref`.

-5. Apply semantic analysis only to behaviorally flagged interactions.
+4. Apply semantic analysis to embedded semantic fields only for behaviorally flagged interactions.

-6. Measure detection performance and semantic inspection cost reduction.
+5. Measure detection performance and semantic inspection cost reduction.

-This workflow directly supports the dataset's intended contribution: **behavioral filtering as a cost-reduction mechanism for semantic steganalysis**.
+This workflow directly supports the dataset's intended contribution: **behavioral filtering as a principled cost-reduction mechanism for semantic steganalysis**.